Sentivity-ai/collectPosts/ENVIRONMENT_SETUP.md

    - **"HF token validation failed"**: Check if the token is valid
    - **"Repository Not Found"**: Repository will be auto-created now
    - **"JSON serialization error"**: Data is now cleaned automatically
+   - **"Hive API error: 404"**: Mock headlines will be generated automatically

 ### Environment Variable Format